Return to Ruins

 Wilkinson Bullough

-It wasn’t without crime on the moors, and on 30th November, 1872, it was reported in the Chorley Standard that Richard William Entwistle was sentenced to six months for breaking into WIlkinson Bullough, when it was owned by a William Marsden, farmer.
+The farm was not without its darker moments.
+On 30 November 1872, the Chorley Standard reported that Richard William Entwistle was sentenced to six months in prison for breaking into Wilkinson Bullough, then owned by William Marsden, farmer.
 Entwistle stole a blue coat, a black cloth vest, handkerchiefs, one pound of butter, and a pound of sugar.

-Nine years later, the property was shown as unoccupied, but it was lived-in again in 1881, although the rents had dropped by 60%.
+Nine years later, the property was shown as unoccupied, though by 1881 it was lived in again, albeit with rents reduced by 60 percent compared to earlier decades.

-By 1936, the farm was ruined to the point that a large elder tree was growing up right through the centre of the house.
+By 1936, the farm was ruined to the point that a large elder tree was growing up through the centre of the house.
+Until relatively recently, it was still possible to trace the general outline of the longhouse on the ground.